zanezzy/github-final-project/README.md

+# Simple Interest Calculator

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+This is a simple interest calculator that calculates the simple interest given the principal amount, annual rate of interest, and time period in years.

-Input:
-   p, principal amount
+## Input
+- `p`: Principal amount
-   t, time period in years
+- `t`: Time period in years
-   r, annual rate of interest
+- `r`: Annual rate of interest

-Output
+## Output
-   simple interest = p*t*r
+- `simple interest`: `p * t * r`